Fashion Styling & Art Direction BA(Hons)

 In this sustainability module, you’ll produce an environmentally conscious art directed zine/publication.
 This is a further collaborative module where you’ll extend new creative partnerships within the broader creative community at Falmouth.
 You’ll learn the foundations of magazine design and art direction, including harnessing persuasive contemporary layout and magazine design principles.

-In your second year, you'll begin to acquire a tenacious, resilient and visionary set of skills for professional practice.
+In your second year of the Fashion Styling & Art Direction degree, you'll begin to acquire a tenacious, resilient and visionary set of skills for professional practice.
 You'll take on real-world briefs guided by icons of industry and embrace new technologies and advanced digital processes.

 The Fashion Space